 Bermuda prices for visiting cruise ship visitors

 Since March 1, 2012.
 Extremely high-priced compared to elsewhere (see Cruise Ports beyond Bermuda, below).
 Bermuda pricing is $3 for 1 hour; $9.99 for 24 hours; $14.99 for 72 hours; $29.99 for basic monthly.
-Not at all competitive with other cruise ship ports, especially when compared with Bridgetown in Barbados, Willemstad in Curacao and elsewhere where portside WIFI is free.
-Provided by TBI in Bermuda for the West End Development Corporation (WEDCO, a Bermuda Government owned entity).
+In other cruise ship ports, such as Bridgetown in Barbados, Willemstad in Curacao, Canary Islands, Madeira, USVI, etc, portside WIFI is free.
+Bermuda's costly portside WIFI is provided by TBI in Bermuda for the West End Development Corporation (WEDCO, a Bermuda Government owned entity).
 To access the WIFI hotspot, turn on your device and enable Wi-Fi connection, look for the TBi Wi-Fi Zone network (see second photo below), and connect, then proceed to the Wi-Fi hotspot login page.

 Bermuda's WEDCo officials who began the service in March 2012 and below, the Bermuda WIFI hotspot